Artists

 Her multifaceted interests have led her to research the power of the arts.
 As a Christian, Anna Gardner believes that there is incredible power in art – and that healing can come through stories, dancing, music, and artwork.
 She continues to research the arts from a medical perspective in hopes of creating a more holistic approach to medicine by incorporating art into the healing process.
 In her free time, Anna Gardner leads RUF-International and seeks to make students from around the world feel welcome on campus.

-Guest Artist
+Guest Faculty

 Sarah Hillmer